Pro Se Plaintiff: McCormick v. HABC

 The plaintiff also failed to establish a breach of contract.
 Significantly, the plaintiff failed even to introduce a copy of her lease.
 (Id. at 13).
 The Appellate Court concluded that the circuit court correctly granted the defendant’s motion for judgment.
 (Id. at 14).
 Further, the procedural errors that the plaintiff raised were not meritorious.
 (Id. at 16-17).

-Commentary By the Baltimore Medical Malpractice Lawyer
+Commentary By Baltimore Medical Malpractice Lawyer Mark Kopec

 Pro Se Plaintiff